 1919 Actors' Equity calls the longest strike in American theatre history.
 Francis Bacon's Lightin' and 12 other Broadway shows go dark as the fledgling union's struggle for recognition moves to the picket lines.
 Four days later, the chorus in Florenz Ziegfeld, Jr.'s Follies form Chorus Equity and elect Marie Dressler as their first President.
 After 30 days, 37 closed productions and 16 prevented openings, and a loss of $3 million, the strike is settled and managers sign a five year contract.
-Responding to Equity's call for recognition, producer/director/actor George M. Cohan said "I will drive an elevator for a living before I will do business with any actors' union."
-A sign later appeared in Times Square saying "Elevator Operator Wanted: George M. Cohan need not apply."
+Responding to Equity's call for recognition, producer, director, and actor George M. Cohan says "I will drive an elevator for a living before I will do business with any actors' union."
+A sign later appears in Times Square saying "Elevator Operator Wanted: George M. Cohan need not apply."

-1950 Two-time Academy Award-winning actress Luise Rainer stars in a revival of Henrik Ibsen's The Lady from the Sea as part of the Festival Theatre's season at the Fulton Theatre.
-Directed by Sam Wanamaker, the cast also includes husband and wife actors Eli Wallach and Anne Jackson.
+1950 Two-time Academy Award winner Luise Rainer stars in a revival of Henrik Ibsen's The Lady from the Sea as part of the Festival Theatre's season at the Fulton Theatre.
+Directed by Sam Wanamaker, the cast also includes husband-and-wife actors Eli Wallach and Anne Jackson.

-1965 Tony Award-winning actress Carol Channing says "Goodbye" to the Broadway production of Hello, Dolly! after today's performance.
-Although Channing will be immortalized as Ms. Dolly Levi (and return to the role in two revivals) the show will also thrive with many new "star" Dollys.
-Among them are Ginger Rogers (who succeeds Channing the next week), Pearl Bailey, Betty Grable and Ethel Merman, for whom the show was originally written.
+1965 Tony Award winner Carol Channing says "Goodbye" to the original Broadway production of Hello, Dolly! after her August 7 performance to join the California company fo the show.
+Although Channing is immortalized as Ms. Dolly Levi (and returns to the role in two revivals) the production also thrives with many new "star" Dollys.
+Among them are Ginger Rogers (who succeeds Channing the next week), Pearl Bailey, Betty Grable, and Ethel Merman, for whom the show was originally written.

-1984 David Rabe's Hurlyburly opens at the Ethel Barrymore Theatre on Broadway.
-Mike Nichols directs a star-studded cast that includes Harvey Keitel, William Hurt, Ron Silver, Jerry Stiller, Cynthia Nixon, Sigourney Weaver and Judith Ivey.
-The play about show business men trying to find themselves transferred from Off Broadway where Christopher Walken played the role Silver took over.
-Little known understudy Kevin Spacey will fill in for various of the male roles throughout the run.
+1984 David Rabe's Hurlyburly opens on Broadway at the Ethel Barrymore Theatre.
+Mike Nichols directs a star-studded cast that includes Harvey Keitel, William Hurt, Ron Silver, Jerry Stiller, Cynthia Nixon, Sigourney Weaver, and Judith Ivey.
+The play about show business men trying to find themselves transferred from Off-Broadway where Christopher Walken played the role taken over by Silver.

-2003 A Stoop On Orchard Street, a musical set in New York City's Lower East Side and exploring Ellis Island-era immigrant life, opens quietly at Off-Broadway's Mazer Theater, but will build into a sold-out hit almost exclusively on the strength of word of mouth.
-Jay Kholos, a 63-year-old former TV writer and producer, wrote music, lyrics and book.
+2003 A Stoop On Orchard Street, a musical set in New York City's Lower East Side and exploring Ellis Island-era immigrant life, opens quietly at Off-Broadway's Mazer Theater, but builds into a sold-out hit almost exclusively on the strength of word of mouth.
+Jay Kholos, a 63-year-old former TV writer and producer, wrote music, lyrics, and book.